michaeljmcd/eventhub-qpid-example/README.md

 The command line application itself is written in Java and Spring Boot, though this is unlikely to be important.

+The example reads from Azure Event Hub, but does not write.
+Moreover, the example does no checkpointing, so restarting the application causes all non-expired messages to be re-read and re-logged.
+This is likely to be a problem at scale.

 The connection settings are specified under `application.properties`, so be sure set these before running the example.